Getting a council home

 - the Afghanistan Locally Employed Staff Ex-Gratia Scheme (ALES)

 - the Afghan Citizens Resettlement Scheme (ACRS)

-You also don’t need to pass the habitual residence test if all of the following apply:
+You also might be able to get housing help if all of the following apply:

 - you came to the UK from Afghanistan because of the fall of the government on 15 August 2021